Sahil-Gupta584/BooksMall/README.md

-# Booksmall: Marketplace for Second-Hand Books 📚
+# BooksMall: Marketplace for Second-Hand Books 📚

-Welcome to **Booksmall**, a marketplace dedicated to second-hand books!
+Welcome to **BooksMall**, a marketplace dedicated to second-hand books!
 This project allows users to buy, sell, and communicate with sellers in real time, making it easier than ever to find great deals on pre-loved literature. 💬

 ## Features 🌟